Binky (polar bear)

-Binky (1975 – July 20, 1995) was a polar bear who lived at the Alaska Zoo in Anchorage.
+Binky (1975 – July 20, 1995) was a captive male polar bear who lived at the Alaska Zoo in Anchorage.
+In separate incidents in 1994, Binky mauled two zoo visitors; these events received international news coverage.

 He was originally orphaned near Cape Beaufort, close to the Chukchi Sea in the Alaska North Slope, and was found in Northwest Alaska by David Bergsrud.
-Alaska Fish and Game was contacted shortly after Binky's discovery, and arrangements were made to find a zoo in the Contiguous United States.
-Anchorage had a small zoo at the time, with an elephant that local grocer Jack Snyder had won in a contest and a few other donated animals.
+Alaska Fish and Game was contacted shortly after Binky's discovery, and arrangements were made to find a zoo in the contiguous United States.
+Anchorage had a small zoo at the time, with an elephant that local grocer Jack Snyder had won in a contest along with a few other donated animals.

-Time was needed to find a sponsor to fund an enclosure at the Alaska Children's Zoo for Binky.
+Time was needed to find a sponsor to fund an enclosure for Binky at the Alaska Children's Zoo.
 Alaska Fish and Game employees came up with the idea of flying Binky to a number of the inland North Slope villages.
 Schools were let out in these villages so that the local children could come to the airstrip to see Binky.
 These events received major news coverage.
-The Anchorage Zoo was able to take Binky, who quickly became one of its most popular attractions, as well as a local hero.

-In separate incidents in 1994, Binky mauled two zoo visitors; these events received international news coverage.
-Binky died in 1995 from sarcocystosis, a parasitic disease.
+The Anchorage Zoo was eventually able to take Binky, who quickly became one of its most popular attractions, as well as a local hero.
+Binky died in 1995 from sarcocystis, a parasitic disease.

 Early life

-Binky was found orphaned near Cape Beaufort, on Alaska's North Slope, in late April, 1975 by an oilfield worker.
-Efforts were made to locate his mother to no avail.
-By early May 1975, Alaska Department of Fish and Game (ADF&G) were contacted and began arrangements to find a zoo in the United States outside of Alaska to take Binky.
-Word eventually got around that a polar bear cub had been found, and the communities near Nome and people in Anchorage petitioned ADF&G to let Binky stay in Alaska.
-Anchorage had a small zoo at the time, (now known as the Alaska Zoo) with an elephant that one of the founders had won and a few other donated animals.
+Binky was found orphaned near Cape Beaufort, on Alaska's North Slope, in late April 1975 by an oilfield worker.
+Efforts were made to locate his mother, to no avail.
+By early May 1975, the Alaska Department of Fish and Game (ADF&G) was contacted and began arrangements to find a zoo in the United States outside of Alaska to take Binky.
+Word eventually got around that a polar bear cub had been found, and communities near Nome as well as people in Anchorage petitioned ADF&G to let Binky stay in Alaska.
+Anchorage had a small zoo at the time (now known as the Alaska Zoo) with an elephant that one of the founders had won and a few other donated animals.
 ADF&G found ways to stall sending Binky outside of Alaska.
-Time was needed to find a "sponsor" to fund an enclosure at the Alaska Children's Zoo for Binky.
-ADF&G employees came up with the idea of flying Binky to a number of the inland North Slope villages.
+While waiting to find a "sponsor" to fund an enclosure for Binky at the Alaska Children's Zoo, ADF&G employees came up with the idea of flying Binky to a number of the inland North Slope villages.
 School was let out in these villages so that the children could come to the airstrips to see Binky.
 These visits received major news coverage.
 Finally things fell into place, and ADF&G allowed Binky to move to the Alaska Children's Zoo (later the Alaska Zoo) in Anchorage, where he quickly became one of the zoo's most popular attractions.
 His keeper commented in 1976 that Binky was a performer and cried in the evenings when his applauding, laughing visitors left for the day.